REST with Jersey and Jetty part 1

 A few days ago I started to look into how to run a REST service with an embedded container.
 Now a friend of Springframework will say, that is easy with Spring, but after looking at a tutorial [http://spring.io/guides/tutorials/bookmarks/] I notice a couple of things.
 The annotations are not the standard JSR 331/339 ones, and there is a lot of other things from spring framework coming into play.
 Well, sorry Spring-guys, I don’t want that.
 I want to go with standard JSR annotations, and no specialities from Spring.

 So my ide is to use Jersey which is the reference implementation och JSR 311/339 and run it on a server that can be embedded.
-What I want to do is to have the following support.
+What I want to do is to have the following support.- Ability to run with an embedded server (my choise: “jetty”)

-• Ability to serve REST calls (my choise: “Jersey”)
+- Ability to serve REST calls (my choise: “Jersey”)

-• Ability to communicate wiht JSON.
+- Ability to communicate wiht JSON.

 I will start this “journey” by building it up step by step.
 In this part, I will do only what is necessary to start an embedded server.